7-Round 2025 NFL Mock Draft: Nick Emmanwori, Xavier Watts Rise, Shedeur Sanders Falls

 New Orleans Saints

-It’s unlikely the freakishly athletic Shemar Stewart falls this far, especially if he performs to his potential at the NFL Combine.
+It’s unlikely the freakishly athletic Shemar Stewart will fall this far, especially if he performs to his potential at the NFL Combine.
 But, since I addressed the offensive line in the first round of this 7-round NFL mock draft and since Stewart falls, he’s the obvious pick here for a defensive line that desperately needs help.

 41) Donovan Jackson, OL, Ohio State